futzu/SCTE35_threefive/README.md

     *  UDP
     *  Http(s)

-## Written in Python3.
-* Clean, object oriented code designed for subclassing.
-* Pep-8 Compliant
-* Formatted by black
-* Pylint score of 9.88 / 10.0

 ## I can't spell Cyclomatic Complexity without spell check, but I check it with radon.
 * I am a big believer in short, simple functions and methods.